NBISweden/toolsinfo/README.md

-# NBIS site tools
+# Tool descriptions for the NBIS website

-This repository contains descriptions of tools that are under development and maintenance by NBIS staff.
+This repository contains descriptions of tools that are under development or maintenance by NBIS staff.
 The tool descriptions are presented on the NBIS website: http://www.nbis.se/infrastructure/tools/.